Directors

 Rob served as Chairman of UKIC’s (the Institute of Conservation’s predecessor organisation) Archaeology Section, and also chaired UKIC’s main Council.
 He chaired The Conservation Forum overseeing the initial unification of the various separate conservation professional bodies, leading to the establishment of the National Council for Conservation-Restoration (NCCR), and later to the development of Icon.
 Rob has also chaired Icon’s Conservation Register Advisory Board since 2004 and has served on its Conduct Committee since 2012.

-Janie Lightfoot is a director and senior conservator at Janie Lightfoot Textiles LLP which she established in 1977 and leads a team of eight conservation specialists.
-She has worked extensively on textile projects in the public and private sector nationally and internationally.
-Other international assignments include: Albania- setting up a textile and objects conservation studio for a new museum in Gjirokaster; Mongolia- assisting the development of textile storage solutions at the Erdene Zuu Monastery; India providing workshops in both Kolkata and Delhi and establishing a textile conservation studio at The Victoria Memorial Hall in Kolkata.
+As an accredited conservator, Janie has worked extensively in the public and private sector both nationally and internationally.
+International assignments include Albania – Setting up a textile and objects conservation studio for a new museum in Gjirokaster; Mongolia – assisting with the development of textile storage solutions at the Erdene Zuu Monastery; Provided workshops in Riyadh, Saudi Arabia, Kuwait, South Africa and India and established a textile conservation studio at the Victoria Memorial Hall in Kolkata, India.

-She is a frequent speaker at conferences both nationally and internationally, acts as a consultant for several major institutions and runs The Lightfoot Textile Archive, a study and research centre in London.
+Janie is a frequent speaker at conferences both nationally and internationally, acts as a

-She is an associate lecturer for the University of the Arts London, a CPD (Continued Professional Development) reader and mentor for the Institute of Conservation’s Professional Accreditation Scheme, assessing applicants of all disciplines.
-She also provides School Work Experience Programmes.
+She is an associate lecturer for the University of the Arts London, a CPD (Continued Professional Development) reader, mentor and mediator for the Institute of Conservation’s (ICON) Professional Accreditation Scheme, assessing applicants from all disciplines.
+She also prepares and provides School Work Experience Programmes.

 Mike West BSc |